 All applicants must fulfill Clark University's eligibility requirements.
 Students must also be prepared to fulfill the CIEE study abroad program eligiblity requirements in Rennes, France.
 Applications may be rejected for any number of reasons by the overseas program.
 For the CIEE-Rennes program, students must have had two years (4 semesters) of college-level French (or equivalent).

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to CIEE.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 You will be billed by CIEE directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals).
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees at Rennes for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.